raul23/equifax-data-breach/README.rst

        <a href="https://www.fbi.gov/wanted/cyber/chinese-pla-members-54th-research-institute">FBI</a>.</b></p>
      </div>

 - There is no explanation in the `indictment`_ how the US authorities came to the conclusion that the four named PLA members were directly related to the network intrusions.

 - Some of the evidence is based on multiple IP addresses allegedly originating from China.

   It seems very sloppy for the four members of the PLA to allegedly log multiple times into Equifax's systems directly from Chinese-based IP addresses.
 These conspirators are not your average Joe that doesn't know much about network forensics but are supposedly part of PLA's 54th Research Institute which has traditionally focused on supporting electronic warfare akin to Cyber Command as opposed to cyber espionage [VD]_.

   Therefore, these four accused members of the PLA should know very well how to hide their tracks and use only IP addresses from outside China.

 - Since it is extremely unlikely for the DOJ to arrest the four PLA members, the indictment can be very poor in the quality of the evidence.
 The case will not go in front of a judge and jury where the evidence presented by the prosecutors would have been scrutinized.

   Thus, the DOJ is not incentivized to gather solid evidence that could link the four PLA members to the Equifax data breach:

     Officials acknowledged they were unlikely to face prosecution in a U.S. courtroom.
 [V]_

-Reading the many mainstream news articles (even outside USA like UK and Canada), you get the feeling that everyone just went along with the narrative of the DOJ that four PLA members are responsible for the Equifax data breach.
+Reading the many mainstream news articles (even outside the USA like UK and Canada), you get the feeling that everyone just went along with the narrative of the DOJ that four PLA members are responsible for the Equifax data breach.

 However, `RT`_ is among the only news sites that questioned the link between the four PLA members and the data breach as promulgated by the DOJ:

   It remains unclear how the DOJ concluded that four members of the Chinese military were responsible, whether they were supposedly acting on their own or on state orders, or how it intends to bring them to a US court.

 Equifax data breach by the numbers
 ==================================